ayvazyan10/ArmSoft/readme.md

 $goods = $armSoft->getGoods('2023-04-24');
 ````

-### 📖 Examples
+### 📖 Examples & Explanation

-Below are some examples of how you could use these methods with a Facade:
+Below are some examples of how you could use these methods with a Facade:<br><br>

-### Example 1: Simple Payment
+In this example, Armsoft is a Facade that allows you to access the Armsoft API using the methods provided by the
+ArmsoftClient class.
+The Facade is registered in the app.php config file and bound to the ArmsoftClient class using the
+Laravel service container.

 ``` php
 // In your controller or anywhere else